Félix Houphouët-Boigny: Rehabilitation and entry into government

 In the 1951 elections, the number of seats was reduced from three to two; while Houphouët-Boigny still won a seat, the other RDA candidate, Ouezzin Coulibaly, did not.
 All in all, the RDA only garnered of votes in that election, and the party in direct opposition to it captured a seat.
 On 8 August 1951, Boigny, speaking at René Pleven's inauguration as president of the board, denied being the leader of a communist group; he was not believed until the RDA's 1952 affiliation with UDSR.
 On the 24th of that same month, Boigny delivered a statement in the Assembly contesting the result of the elections, which he declared tainted by fraud.
 He also denounced what he saw as the exploitation of overseas deputies as "voting machines", who, as political pawns, supported the colonial government's every action.
 Thereafter, Houphouët-Boigny and the RDA were briefly unsuccessful before their success was renewed in 1956; at that year's elections, the party received of votes cast.
 From then on, his relationship with Communism was forgotten, and he was embraced as a moderate.
 Named as a member of the Committees on Universal Suffrage (distinct from the aforementioned committee regulating said suffrage), Constitutional Laws, Rules and Petitions.
 On 1 February 1956, he was appointed Minister Discharging the Duties of the Presidency of the Council in the government of Guy Mollet, a post he held until 13 June 1957.
 This marked the first time an African was elected to such a senior position in the French government.
 His principal achievement in this role was the creation of an organisation of Saharan regions that would help ensure sustainability for the French Union and counter Moroccan territorial claims in the Sahara.

-He said nothing against the First Indochina War or against Guy Mollet's vote for special powers to repress the insurrection of the National Liberation Front in Algeria.

 On 6 November 1957, Houphouët-Boigny became Minister of Public Health and Population in the Gaillard administration and attempted to reform the public health code.
-He had previously served as Minister of State under Maurice Bourgès-Maunoury (13 June – 6 November 1957).
 Following his Gaillard ministry, he was again appointed Minister of State from 14 May 1958;– 20 May 1959.
 In this capacity, he participated in the development of France's African policy, notably in the cultural domain.
 At his behest, the Bureau of French Overseas Students and the University of Dakar were created.
 On 4 October 1958, Houphouët-Boigny was one of the signatories, along with de Gaulle, of the Constitution of the Fifth Republic.
 The last post he held in France was Minister-Counsellor in the Michel Debré government, from 23 July 1959 to 19 May 1961.